-Description: A large glazed faience shabti in pale turquoise, blue and brown, featuring a dorsal pillar, tripartite wig and plaited beard.
-The arms are crossed right to left on the chest; the hands protrude from a close fitting shroud to hold a pick in the right hand and a hoe and the chord for a seed basket in the left hand.
-The seed basket is suspended behind the left shoulder.
-A T-band of hieroglyphs runs down the body.
+Description: A pale blue faience Egyptian shabti, featuring a dorsal pillar, tripartite wig and plaited beard.
+Arms crossed right to left on the chest; hands protrude from a close fitting shroud to hold in his right hand a pick and in the left a hoe and the chord for a basket which is suspended behind the left shoulder.
+A vertical band of hieroglyphics runs down the body.

 Shabtis (or ushabti) are small mummy-shaped figures often inscribed with titles and names, sometimes including parentage of the person that made them as a part of funerary equipment.
 Shabti are the most numerous of all Egyptian antiquities and they were originally placed in an Ancient Egyptian tombs to assist the deceased in the afterlife.